 Many grocery store bakeries call it a flavored bread if they drizzle something on top of the bread.
 All too often the bread is baked in a pie pan, and the bread doesn't even rise above the pie pan.
 Really, are we buying bread or a funky pie?
 In our classes, the breads are risen and bursting with flavors that can not be contained!

-This is an accelerated class, so we'll start by baking some breads I prepared the night before, then you'll make a variety of flavored breads.
+In class you'll make a few breads.
 Maybe a killer cinnamon raisin bread, a jalapeno-cheddar bread I call "Pepper Belly", a totally over the top garlic-cheddar bread I call "garlic head", maybe our signature flax seed bread, some amazingly seductive pecan cinnamon sticky buns, or some other flavored bread.
-You'll take home the three breads we baked in class, three more loaves to rise and bake at home, any leftovers from your Italian Appetizer Bread and my flavored breads cookbook.
+At the end of the class, you'll have three doughs rising for you to bake once they have risen, and your copy of my flavored breads cookbook.
 This will be a 4 to 6 hour class.

-In this class, we'll make three rye breads and learn the techiques you need to master to make good rye breads.
+In this class, you'll make three rye breads and learn the techniques you need to master to make good rye breads.
 We'll make our deli rye, a sourdough swirly rye and a German mischbrot.

 We'll talk about the kinds of rye flours that used to be available and how to find 'em or make do with what you can find.
 You'll leave with three loaves of rye bread you made and baked.
-Lunch will be a German rye bread soup that is very similar to French Onion Soup.
+If the class is held in Sanger, we'll serve a lunch of a German rye bread soup that is very similar to French Onion Soup.

 You'll also get a copy of our rye bread cookbook.
 This is a 4 to 6 hour class.

-We'll start by making and baking three pizzas each, then we'll make dough for you to take home to bake later, we'll talk about how to save dough for later, and we'll talk about how to top pizzas.
+We'll start by making and baking three pizzas each, we'll talk about how to save dough for later, and we'll talk about how to top pizzas.

 At this time, all the pizzas the students will make will be thin crust pizzas, through Mike may make a Chicago style double crusted pizza and/or a Detroit style pizza - the thicker pizzas just take too long to make part of the class.

 We'll enjoy a number of our pizzas in class.
-You'll take home whatever is left of your pizzas, pizza dough to use at home, our Pizza Landslide cookbook, and a sourdough starter (if you want one).
+At the end of the class you'll have whatever is left of your pizzas, our Pizza Landslide cookbook, a sourdough starter, and the satisfaction of having made great pizzas!
 Kinda like lunch and a class.
 NO, EXACTLY like lunch and a class!
 We look forward to sharing pizza with you!

 Flatbreads - in every part of the world, except here in the United States, the breads of the people are flatbreads.
 Naan, tortillas, pita bread, lavash bread, lavash crackers, and nan-e barbari are just scratching the surface.
 In this class, we'll make three of these breads, and we'll make a traditional lunch with one of these breads.
 You'll leave with three breads, a cookbook, and the certainty that you can make these breads at home.
 Easily, quickly and without special ovens or equipment.
 This is a 4 to 6 hour class.